Frequently Asked Questions

 The closest train station is Martin Place which is about 150m from Macquarie Street Physiotherapy.
 We are also a short 9 min walk from George Street Wynyard Train & Light Rail Station.
 There are many nearby bus-stops, check with Transport NSW for your closest stop.
 There are public facilities for chaining bicycles along Macquarie Street.

 Your booking is for a specific time and we endeavour to spend your consultation dealing with you individually.
 As such we request 24 hours notification of cancellation in order to offer the time to another patient.
-Otherwise a non-attendance fee of $50 may be charged.
+Otherwise a 50% non-attendance fee will apply.